available in: English

 In some circumstances, such as a hole in the roof, the court would hold the landlord responsible for getting the repair done as soon as possible as there is a significant risk of serious or deadly injury.

-In the case of the hole in the roof, the landlord is responsible for getting a roofer out to fix the damage as soon as possible.
+In the case of a hole in the roof, the landlord is responsible for getting a roofer out to fix the damage as soon as possible.
 They are also required to ensure that the affected area, which could be the whole house, is marked off until the area can be made safe for the tenants and their guests.
 The landlord may also be required to provide temporary housing for the tenant until the issue can be resolved.

 The Landlord Failed to Take Reasonable Steps to Avoid an Accident